vippsas/vipps-login-wordpress/readme.txt

 * Small fix for Gutenberg blocks

 = 2022.04.25 Version 1.2.0 =
-* Add support for using the phone number as Vipps ID for users
+* Add support for using the phone number as Vipps MobilePay ID for users
 * Removes old "verify your email account" code as it was not future-proof.
 Filters allow developers to reimplement this if neccessary
 * Fix CSS to be more independent of certain themes